ABXku/Automation_Exercise/README.md

 Click [here](https://automationexercise.com/test_cases) for more test cases in detail.

 ## Problem To Be Fixed
-        Even though all the test cases passed, there is something that should be changed.
-The problem I'm struggling with is that the Google Vignette ads always come up during the test, and that makes my test case fail.
+        You'll see that some test cases failed, that is because the Google Vignette ads always comes up during the test, and that makes my test case fail.
 Up until now, I still couldn't find the solution to this problem.
-If you guys know how to fix this, you can answer it here.
+If you guys know how to fix this, you can answer it [here](https://stackoverflow.com/questions/77351388/disable-google-vignette-ads-on-chrome).